-- ✤ Grade level/team meetings during common prep times - Workshops during in-service days - Out-of-district workshops - Release time for site observations to schools within our district factor group and/or using similar curriculum - Consultants from EdTech, Writing with Spice, and Harassment, Intimidation and Bullying (HIB) training - University support - ELL training provided by a professor from Arcadia University - 2.
+- ❖ Grade level/team meetings during common prep times - Workshops during in-service days - School-day workshops (RTI and I&RS) - Out-of-district workshops - Release time for site observations to schools within our district factor group and/or using similar curriculum - Consultants from EdTech, Writing with Spice, and Harassment, Intimidation and Bullying (HIB) training - University support - ❖ ELL training provided by a professor from Arcadia University - 2.
 Identify the resources and structures in place in the district that demonstrate that the district community values and nurtures quality professional development for adult learners.
 These might include dedicated professional learning days, summer academies, coaching and mentoring or after school learning opportunities.
 Identify the resources that will support educators in improving practices, such as research, professional periodicals, consultants, and conferences linked to the needs of district and school staff.